Mackenzie Chapman

-Mackenzie Jon Chapman (born 13 September 2002) is an English professional footballer who plays as a goalkeeper for St Albans City on loan from club Salford City.
+Mackenzie Jon Chapman (born 13 September 2002) is an English former professional footballer who is the academy goalkeeper coach at EFL Championship side Bolton Wanderers.

 Career

 Early career

 Chapman was with Accrington Stanley from under-8 to under-11 level, before joining the Academy at Burnley.
 He switched to the Academy at Manchester United for the first year of his scholarship, and later joined EFL League Two club Oldham Athletic.
 He made his debut in the English Football League on 10 October 2020, coming on as a half-time substitute for Ian Lawlor in a 3–2 defeat to Morecambe at Boundary Park.
 On 27 August 2021, Chapman signed with Oxford United.
 On 26 October 2021, he joined Southern League Premier Division Central Banbury United on a one-month loan.
 He was recalled from his loan spell to provide cover at Oxford, though was allowed to leave again on loan once Simon Eastwood and Jack Stevens returned to training, with Kie Plumley also available.
 He returned to the Southern League Premier Division Central on loan with St Ives Town on 5 December.
 He made his debut for St Ives against Banbury.
 Chapman was signed to the B team of Bolton Wanderers on 12 October 2022, on a contract to run until the end of the 2022–23 season.
 He competed with Luke Hutchinson and Ellis Litherland for a first-team place.
 He was released upon the expiry of his contract.